 - 1. raxmlHPC is just the sequential version. - 2. raxmlHPC-MPI is the parallel coarse-grained version.
-It can be used if you have a LINUX cluster available and want to perform multiple analysis or multiple bootstraps, i.e. in combination with the -# or -# and -b options.
-Note, that if you do not specify -# the parallel code will not work properly! - 3. raxmlHPC-OMP only makes sense if you have a really long alignment (in terms of base pairs) and you have access to 2-way or 4-way CPUs.
+It can be used if you have a LINUX cluster available and want to perform multiple analysis or multiple bootstraps, i.e. in combination with the -# or -# and -b options. - 3. raxmlHPC-OMP only makes sense if you have a really long alignment (in terms of base pairs) and you have access to 2-way or 4-way CPUs.